mvfbarrionuevo/gaymepy/_posts/2021-02-19-computing-isosurface-volume.md

   </tbody>
 </table>

 Sure you can easily plug and play with this code, create your own script that automates the process and make functions out of those routines.
-I also recommend you to usy the package prettytables from python.
+I also recommend you to use the package prettytables from python.
 It is wonderful. :)